ReadyForZero/babbage/README.md

 ### Predefined measure functions

-Several measure functions are predefined in `babbage.provided.core`:
+Several measure functions are predefined in `babbage.provided.core`.

 Measure functions that take no arguments:
 <table>